Event in which you compete: I compete in NRHA Reinings and NRCHA Cow Horse Events

 How you got started in your event: I was basically born into it.
 My dad, brother and sister train professionally and I don’t think I have any memory of a life without horses in it.
 I showed Stock Horses growing up and then showed Cutters through high school.
 I took up team roping while going to college at Cal Poly and after graduating from college decided to go with the Reining.
 The technical side and the meticulousness of it is what I found most appealing.
 As a balance, I love to show Cow Horses.
 You just can’t beat the adrenaline of going down the fence.

-Favorite Ariat product (by name): I really like the Men’s Solid Twill shirts.
-The colors and quality of fabric is so distinctive.
+Favorite Ariat Product: I really like the Men’s Solid Twill shirts.
+The colors and quality of fabric is so distinctive

 Proudest career moment: Every career moment comes with its own special memories, but early on in my career, I won the Italian Open Futurity.
 That same show, my wife won the Intermediate Open and my Non Pro won all of the Non Pro divisions as well.
 It was just such a culmination of all of the hours and sweat and hard work……it will forever go down as one of my proudest and most memorable accomplishments.